Alice von Pechmann: Early life and education

 Pechmann was born in 1882 to Moritz Hesse, a District Court Councilor, and Maria Hesse (née Pesch).
 She was raised Protestant, however, her upbringing was said to reflect the upper Jewish bourgeoisie's encouragement of women's pursual of education.
 She studied teacher training courses and from 1900 to 1901 studied in Berlin to pass her teaching examination for middle and high schools.
 In university, she studied medicine and continued her education in the field despite being married and starting a family with first husband, German city planner Werner Hegemann.
-In 1903, full matriculation rights for women was passed in Bavaria and Pechmann attended University of Strasbourg until March 1906.
-Just six weeks after the birth of her daughter, Ellis, she requested to be admitted to Munich University’s school of economics and philosophy on November 1, 1906.
+In 1903, full matriculation rights for women was passed in Bavaria and Pechmann attended the University of Strasbourg until March 1906.
+Just six weeks after the birth of her daughter, Ellis, she requested to be admitted to the Ludwig-Maximilians-Universität München’s school of economics and philosophy on November 1, 1906.

 Marriages

 In the early 1900s, Pechmann met her first husband Werner Hegemann during his military service in Brandenburg.
 After finishing her studies in Berlin, she returned to her parents’ home where she lived before marrying Hegemann.
 Hegemann spent the next years of their marriage on a lecture tour abroad which added strain to their relationship.
 After experiencing marital problems, the couple divorced in December 1911 and Pechmann returned to Munich.
-Her second husband was Günther von Pechmann, the president of the Royal Porcelain Manufactory (KPM), who she had met during her studies in Munich.
+Her second husband was Günther von Pechmann, the president of the Royal Porcelain Manufactory (KPM), who she had met during her studies at the Ludwig-Maximilians-Universität München.
 They married in February 1918.
 It was through their marriage that she was introduced to a career in art and designed for the KPM.